 - Now use your hands to gently press the pastry together into a flat disk (image 5).
 Do not knead.
 Use just enough pressure to make the dough come together.

-- Place the pastry into a plastic bag, or cover with clingfilm (image 6), and place in the refrigerator to rest for at least half an hour.
+- Place the pastry into a plastic bag, or cover it with clingfilm (image 6), and place in the refrigerator to rest for at least half an hour.
 You can prepare the meringue mixture while the pastry is resting.

 Line the jam tart tins